 Most optical fibers have a single fiber core, which is usually located on the fiber axis.
 However, there are also specialty fibers containing multiple cores, which may e.g. be arranged on a ring around the fiber axis or on some 2D grid.
 (For example, a seven-core fiber may have six cores on the edges of the hexagon and a central core in addition – see Figure 1.)
 Such fibers are called multi-core fibers (or multicore fibers).
 In the case with two cores only, one may also use the term dual-core fiber.

-Multi-core fibers can be realized with classical all-glass fiber technology or alternatively as photonic crystal fibers containing air holes.
-In the first case, an all-glass preform must be fabricated which contains multiple cores.
-Not all standard fabrication techniques for preforms can be used for such structures, but e.g. the rod-in-tube technique.
+Multi-core fibers can be realized with all-glass fiber technology or alternatively as photonic crystal fibers containing air holes.
+In the first case, one may fabricate an all-glass preform which contains multiple cores, or combine multiple single-corporate forms to a branch from which the fiber is drawn (bunch fiber).
 For photonic crystal fibers, no special extension of the fabrication technology is required; one can simply assemble a more complex bundle of rods and/or tubes to obtain a preform with multiple cores.

 Guiding in Multiple Cores

 In principle, each of the fiber cores in such a fiber can act as a separate waveguide, so that light can independently propagate through those cores.
 However, there can be some mode coupling between the cores (see Figure 2) if the distance between two cores is so small that the corresponding mode fields have a significant spatial overlap.
 This means that light which is initially coupled into one core can eventually couple over to other cores; that effect is similar as in fused fiber couplers.